Tbrennan6/IcelandicNow/articles/2025-6-17_how-do-you-order-food-in-icelandic.md

 Example 4: Borða hér eða taka með?

-You can just answer by repeating the phrase that you desireþ
+You can just answer by repeating the phrase that you desire.